Baby Safe Haven Guide

 • Hospitals

 However, not every emergency location is a registered Safe Haven!
 Use this tool to find your nearest Safe Haven location.
-If you are unable to find a registered Safe Haven, do not leave your child — you must contact a private adoption agency immediately.
+If you are unable to find a registered Safe Haven, contact us to get immediate support.

 Does Every State Have Baby Safe Haven Laws?